How to Get Dried Emulsion Paint Out of Carpet

 Additional Tips for Stubborn Stains

-Use a drop cloth or protective covering to avoid paint spills and accidents in future.
+- Use a drop cloth or protective covering to avoid paint spills and accidents in the future.
 However, if a spill occurs, clean it at once.
 Keep your carpet clean to prevent stains by maintaining it and cleaning it regularly.

 Frequently asked Question FAQs: